nearform/orion/README.md

 - functions [`.env.sample`](./packages/functions/.env.sample) - runtime environment variables for AWS Lambda functions.

 Shared secrets are stored in a vault.
 Get in touch with a team member to get access to it.

-### 3. Provision

-Infrastructure provisioning is done via Terraform.
-Check out the instructions in the [infra](.infra) directory.

 ## Running the application